dpays/esteem8app.github.io/docs/contributing-kit/README.md

 **Feedback**

-The project, the team and users will greatly appreciate any thoughts on ways to improve design or features.

 * General feedback  -> Use [Google forms](https://goo.gl/6a99QQ).
 * Specific feedback -> Use [github issues page](https://github.com/esteem8app/esteem8app.github.io/issues) with the `enhancement` tag.
 * New feature proposal -> Use our "Esteem8 features proposal" Steem publication.